fiskaltrust/rollout-doc/getting-started/my-first-cashbox.md

 ---
 # My First Cashbox

 :::info summary

 After reading this, you can create a CashBox and have a functioning Middleware instance.

 :::

-:::caution 🇦🇹 austria
+:::caution 🇦🇹 Austria

-This tutorial is unfortunately **not yet applicable to the Austrian market** as rollout plans are not active there yet.
-While we're working on enabling rollout plans in Austria, please use the shop to create a SignatureCloud cashbox.
+Unfortunately, this tutorial is **not yet applicable to the Austrian market** as rollout plans are not active there.
+However, while we are working on enabling rollout plans in Austria, you still use the shop to create a SignatureCloud cashbox.

 :::

 ## Prerequisites

-The following prerequisites must be in place before we can roll out our Middleware instance
+Before we roll out our Middleware instance, the following prerequisites must be in place.

 * A working **Internet connection** (_please see [Network Requirements](../technical-operations/middleware/network-requirements.md)_)
 * An active _fiskaltrust_ **PosDealer account** (*either by [registration](registration.md) or by invitation through your PosCreator*)
 * A system meeting the hardware and software **[requirements](../technical-operations/middleware/supported-environments.md)** (*in this tutorial we focus on rollouts on Windows*)
 * Any **SSCD components** (*hardware or SaaS credentials*) required for the setup, unless created during the setup itself

+:::tip

+Please make sure you use your [Sandbox](sandbox.md) account.
+So you avoid a bill on your account.

+If you don't have one yet, please get in touch with your *PosCreator* for invitation details or [register](registration.md) a new PosDealer Sandbox account yourself.

+:::

 ## Rollout Plans

-[Rollout plans](../buy-resell/rollout-plans.md) are guided **deployment wizards** in the portal, which assist you in the buy and resell process as well as in **setting up CashBoxes** and their components for your PosOperators.
-A rollout plan typically follows these five steps
+[Rollout plans](../buy-resell/rollout-plans.md) are guided **deployment wizards** in the portal, which assist you in buying, reselling and **setting up CashBoxes** and their components for your PosOperators.
+A rollout plan typically follows these five steps:

-1. Select the **product** you'd like to roll out
+1. Select the **product** you'd like to roll out.
-2. Select the **account** for which it should be rolled out
+2. Select the **account** for which you plan the rollout
-3. Select one or more **account outlets** where the product should be rolled out
+3. Select one or more **account outlets** where you want to perform the rollout.
 4. Create a **quote** and load the quote into your **shopping cart**
 5. Perform the **checkout**

-:::tip

-These steps are best performed in the [Sandbox](sandbox.md) as this ensures your account is not going to be billed for this test setup.

-Please make sure you are using your Sandbox account.
-If you don't have one yet, please contact your *PosCreator* for invitation details or [register](registration.md) a new PosDealer Sandbox account yourself.

-:::

 import Tabs from '@theme/Tabs';